Entering online competitions is a great way to nab free prizes for very little effort.

 Tip 2: Concentrate on reputable brands or companies.
 Competitions like the chance to win £250 to spend at ASDA are good to get started with.
 Also, check out Goodtoknow for their regular fun competitions (mostly aimed at women and families).

 Tip 3: Never pay to enter an online competition.
-If you like browsing through competition sites, stick to ones which offer free entry like Freepostcodelottery.com.
-This is a great little site which gives away £20 every day at noon to one of the postcodes on their list.
+If you like browsing through competition sites, stick to ones which offer free entry like ThePrizefinder.com.
+Another great site is Freepostcodelottery.com which gives away £20 every day at noon to one of the postcodes on their list.
 There’s no catch; the only downside is that you have to check each day to see if your number has come up.
 This increases the site’s traffic which helps them get advertising on it.
 So if you can be bothered to keep checking the site you could win at least £20 – or £100s if it keeps rolling over!
 Take a look at our article about how to make money from your postcode here.

 Newspaper and magazine-run competitions are very similar to online competitions.
 For the most part all you have to do is visit their website and answer a simple question, or fill out a postcard and mail it in to enter.